lhommeant/Lower-bound-for-online-bin-stretching/README.md

 To compile, one just need to execute the "compile.sh".
 It will results it an executable file "bound_finder".
 Options are listed with -h.

-Default usage: ./bound_finder -p 3 14 19
+Example of usage to prove the bound 19/14 for 3 bins: ./bound_finder -p 3 14 19